 The partition of $S^1$ determined by a set of pre-determined centers and the midpoint rule has a clear analogy on $S^{d-1}$ , namely the Dirichlet cells (or Voronoi cells) of $S^{d-1}$ .
-Although these cells have been studied in the community of computational geometry for a long time (for an introduction, see (Okabe et al., 1992)), their large sample properties under the uniform distribution of the centers are currently unknown.
+Although these cells have been studied in the community of computational geometry for a long time (Okabe et al. (1992)), their large sample properties under the uniform distribution of the centers are currently unknown.
 The main difficulty is that there is no clear analogy of equi-distance partition on higher dimensional spheres.
 Taking $S^2$ as an example, it is not possible to divide it into K polygons with exactly the same shape.
-This is because Euler's formula dictates that the vertices and edges of a partition of a sphere must satisfy certain constraints (Saff and Kuijlaars, 1997).
-For $S^2$ , empirical evidences suggest that for large K, most Dirichlet cells are hexagons and a handful are pentagons (Saff and Kuijlaars, 1997).
+Euler's formula dictates that the vertices and edges of a partition of a sphere must satisfy certain constraints (Saff and Kuijlaars (1997)).
+For $S^2$ , empirical evidences suggest that for large K, most Dirichlet cells are hexagons and a handful are pentagons (Saff and Kuijlaars (1997)).
 To the best of our knowledge, there is no general theory for the asymptotic behavior of Dirichlet cells for $S^{d-1}$ .

-A weak analogy of an equi-distance partition of $S^1$ on $S^2$ is a partition such that the smallest distance between the centers of parts are maximized.
-This is known as $Tammes's\ problem$ and is also a member of the $packing\ problems$ which are among the most active and challenging research areas in mathematics.
-An introduction of this topic can be found in Conway et al. (1999).
+A weak analogy of an equi-distance partition of $S^1$ on $S^2$ is a partition such that the smallest distance between the centers of parts is maximized.
+This is known as Tammes's problem and is also a member of the packing problems which are among the most active and challenging research areas in mathematics, see Conway, Sloane, and Bannai (1999).

-We believe that our work represents a starting point into the exciting new world of developing the right tools for mixture-model based cluster analysis on manifold.
-Common cluster analysis techniques and model selection procedures must adapt to the new geometry because even simple "linear transformations" are in general not well defined on manifolds, and most classical results in probability theory such as the central limit theorem does not apply to manifold-valued random variables.
-Thus the asymptotic properties of the likelihood function derived from manifold-valued models can be very different from those derived from multivariate Gaussian distributions on $\mathbb{R}^n$ .
-We expect our work on $S^1$ can serve as a foundation for a unifying theory which is applicable for higher-dimensional spheres or even more general compact manifolds.
+We believe that our work represents a starting point for developing the right tools for mixture-model based cluster analysis on a manifold.
+Asymptotic properties of the likelihood function derived from manifold-valued models can be very different from those derived from multivariate Gaussian distributions on $\mathbb{R}^n$ .
+We expect our work on $S^1$ can serve as a foundation for a unifying theory which is applicable for higher-dimensional spheres, or even more general compact manifolds.